nruffini32/2020-ncaaf-statistics/README.md

 # The goal is to see which team statistics correlate to a higher win/loss ratio

-# 1. Run CreateDatabase.py to create the database ncaaf2020 stats
+# 1. Run CreateDatabase.py to create the database ncaaf2020stats.db

 # 2. Run CreateScatterPlots.py to create the visuals and calculate the correlation for each statistic compared to win/loss ratio